ckan/ckanapi/README.md

 `search` is faster than `dump` because it calls `package_search` to retrieve many records per call, paginating automatically.

-You may add parameters supported by `package_search` to limit the records returned.
+You may add parameters supported by `package_search` to filter the records returned.